-The population in the aquatic stage is recruited at rate $\Phi U$ where $\Phi$ is the average amount of eggs laid per fertilized female per day.
+The population in the aquatic stage is recruited at rate ΦU where Φ is the average amount of eggs laid per fertilized female per day.
 In the model, we use a density dependent death rate for the aquatic stage since anopheles larvae are density sensitive, which imply an additional density mortality rate.
 In [44], the size of the population is also restricted only in the aquatic stage but in a different way by an explicit carrying capacity beyond which no eggs are laid.
-The population in the aquatic stage is affected by the density independent mortality rate $\mu_1$ and the carrying capacity of the aquatic site $K_A$ .
-Population in the aquatic stage emerges at rate $\gamma$ with $1-\gamma$ being the fraction of emerging male mosquitoes.
+The population in the aquatic stage is affected by the density independent mortality rate μ_1 and the carrying capacity of the aquatic site K_A .
+Population in the aquatic stage emerges at rate γ with $1-\gamma$ being the fraction of emerging male mosquitoes.
 After mating with males mosquitoes, immature females leave the breeding sites and arrive at the human habitat and then become questing females

-Q. We assume that immature females becomes questing females at rate $\beta Y$ with $\beta$ the mating rate between immature females and males mosquitoes.
+Q. We assume that immature females becomes questing females at rate βY with β the mating rate between immature females and males mosquitoes.
 At the human habitat, questing females interact with humans by mass action contact, during which contact they can either survive to reproduce or get killed.
-Once rest, questing females will begin to search blood meal and we assume that they are attracted to humans at rate $b \frac{H}{H+K}Q$ and enter the question class where $\frac{H}{H+K}Q$ models the proportion of questing females that prefers human blood as opposed to those that feed on other animals, K is a positive constant representing a constant alternative food source for the site and b is a positive constant.
-Questing females die at rate $\mu_q$ .
-Resting females becomes breeding females at rate $\varphi HQ$ where $\varphi$ is the successful rate in taking a blood meal of questing females die at rate $\mu_r$ .
+Once rest, questing females will begin to search blood meal and we assume that they are attracted to humans at rate $b\frac{H}{H+K}Q$ and enter the question class where $\frac{H}{H+K}Q$ models the proportion of questing females that prefers human blood as opposed to those that feed on other animals, K is a positive constant representing a constant alternative food source for the site and b is a positive constant.
+Questing females die at rate μ_q .
+Resting females becomes breeding females at rate φHQ where φ is the successful rate in taking a blood meal of questing females and H is a parameter representing the density of humans habitats.
+Resting females die at rate μ_r .
 After laying eggs, breeding females becomes questing females at rate a.
-The compartment of breeding females is affected by a mortality rate $\mu_u$ .
+The compartment of breeding females is affected by a mortality rate μ_u .